mozilla/treeherder/docs/infrastructure/troubleshooting.md

    it suggests that Treeherder's `pulse_listener_{pushes,jobs}` dynos have stopped consuming Pulse events, and so might need [restarting].
-3. Failing that, it's possible the issue might lie in the services that send events to those Pulse exchanges, such as `taskcluster-treeherder`, `taskcluster-github` or the Taskcluster systems upstream of those.
+3. Failing that, it's possible the issue might lie in the services that send events to those Pulse exchanges, such as `taskcluster-github` or the Taskcluster systems upstream of those.
 Ask for help in the IRC channel `#taskcluster`.